sitewhere/sitewhere-documentation/docs/development/debug.md

 ## Using Helm to Install Debug Images

-SiteWhere Helm Chart provides the tooling necesary to install _debug_ images on Kubernetes.
+SiteWhere Helm Chart provides the tooling necessary to install _debug_ images on Kubernetes.
 To install SiteWhere debug image set `services.debug` to `true`.
 For example, to install SiteWhere _default_ profile debug images use the following command: